reisap/express-boilerplate-/README.md

 TODO :

     1. RabbitMQ (for send email with convenient and mind blowing pattern, hahaha)
+    2. Redis (for cache) --> terlalu maksa,,tapi rapopo yo :D
-    2. Sample Deploy with kubernetes
+    3. Sample Deploy with kubernetes
-    3. github action for CI/CD
+    4. github action for CI/CD